 25 Nov.
 2017 – 2 Apr.
 2018

-As part of the “Global Museum” programme, the Museum für moderne Kunst (MMK) in Frankfurt/Main ) and the Museo de Arte Moderno de Buenos Aires have developed an exhibition titled “A Tale of Two Worlds” which presented central works of the MMK collection in an intensive, fruitful dialogue with key works of Latin American art.
-More
+The Museum für moderne Kunst (MMK) in Frankfurt/Main and the Museo de Arte Moderno de Buenos Aires have developed this exhibition presenting central works of the MMK collection in an intensive, fruitful dialogue with key works of Latin American art.

 The Nationalgalerie, Staatliche Museen zu Berlin created a type of ‘retrospective vision’.
 What might the collection look like today if the museum hadn’t collected its works based almost exclusively or primarily on the developments and trends of modernity and modernism in Germany, Western Europe and North America?